Azure/device-simulation-dotnet/docs/API_SPECS_DEVICE_MODELS.md

 ## Get list of device models that can be simulated

 The list of device models is injected into the service using a list of configuration files, which are automatically discovered when the service starts.

-To create a new device model, a new configuration file is added to the folder where the configuration files are stored, and the microservice is restarted or re-deployed.
+To create a new device model, a new JSON configuration file is added to the folder where the configuration files are stored, and the microservice is restarted or re-deployed.

-The service configuration allows to specify the path where these files are stored.
+The service configuration (`appsettings.ini`) allows to specify the path where these files are stored.

 Request:
 ```